epsi-rns/epsi-rns.github.io/_posts/design/2015/2015-08-17-inkscape-invitation-stock.markdown

 ---
 layout: post
-title:  "Inkscape: Logo with Stamp Ornament"
+title:  "Inkscape: Event Invitation Stock Image"
 date:   2015-08-17 03:23:15 +0700
 categories: design
 tags: [inkscape, design, logo]
 author: epsi

 excerpt:
-  An inkscape vector image stock.
+  An elegant inkscape vector image stock.
   That anybody can download and use it freely.
   Nice to have it as an event invitation.

 ---